Anthrogen/Agora/README.md

 The original implementation of Odyssey 1.0, Anthrogen's protein language model.
 Odyssey 1.0 features:
-- Consensus-based transformer blocks,
+- Consensus transformer blocks
-- Finite state quantization,
+- Finite scalar quantization
-- 14-atom structure prediction, and
+- 14-atom structure prediction
-- discrete diffusion transformer trunk training.
+- Discrete diffusion transformer trunk training

 # Setup
 To install all dependencies, and to initialize `odyssey` as a pip package, run: